-Additional seeding or tube stock planting will be undertaken if the rehabilitation works fail to meet the objectives, performance indicators and completion criteria detailed in Appendix 6 of the Consent (provided in Appendix G of this BRMP).
+Additional seeding, tubestock or other planting (e.g. trees grown to over 3-m tall in a nursery) will be undertaken if the rehabilitation works fail to meet the objectives, performance indicators and completion criteria detailed in Appendix 6 of the Consent (provided in Appendix H of this BRMP).